 Anabolism Catabolism

 Building up Process Breaking down process

-Smaller Molecules combines together Larger molecule break into smaller
+Smaller Molecules combines Larger molecule break into smaller

-to form larger molecule units
+together to form larger molecule units

-Chemical Energy is formed and stored The stored chemical energy is released
+Chemical Energy is formed and The stored chemical energy is

-and used.
+stored released and used.

 Example: Example:

-Synthesis of Proteins from amino Breaking down of glucose to CO 2 and
+Synthesis of Proteins from amino Breaking down of glucose to CO_2

-acids water.
+acids and water.